CSC Projects: Completed and Current: 2024

 REDUCING YOUTH AND FAMILY HOMELESSNESS

-Dramatically reducing youth family homelessness: Since 2018, CSC, in cooperation with a number of other groups has worked to reduce the number of youth and families experiencing homelessness.
-This includes research, conversations with legislators, and other material.
+Since 2018, CSC, in cooperation with a number of other groups has worked to reduce the number of youth and families experiencing homelessness.
+This includes research, conversations with and testimony to legislators, public presentations, media appearances and columns in various publications.
 CSC efforts, among other things

 • Helped convince the 2021 Minnesota Legislature to approve an allocation of $20 million/per year, beginning in 2023, to help reduce the number of youth and family experiencing homelessness.